MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-a-company.md

 6. The Create Company window opens, where you can enter a database/company ID, and a company name.
 You also can select the following options.

    - Mark to load shipping methods and payment terms.

     - Mark the Load Default Chart of Accounts option and click a business and industry type.
-For more information about charts of accounts, see Chart of accounts overview on page 63.
+For more information about charts of accounts, see [Chart of accounts overview](#chart-of-accounts-overview).

     - Copy access from another company, except from the sample company, Fabrikam, Inc.

 ![screen for setting up a company](media/create-company-01.png "Company Setup")

 > [!NOTE]
->If you choose to use wizards to migrate QuickBooks or Peachtree data and enter basic configuration information in step 10, the shipping methods and payment terms and the chart of accounts information you have loaded may change.
+> If you choose to use wizards to migrate QuickBooks or Peachtree data and enter basic configuration information in step 10, the shipping methods and payment terms and the chart of accounts information you have loaded may change.

 7. Click Next after entering and selecting company information.